Understanding medicine expiry dates and use by dates is part of using medicines safely and making sure they are effective.

 - expiry date

 - use before.

-The expiry date can no longer be relied on if the medicine has been repackaged or has not been stored in the way recommended by the manufacturer.
+Note: You can't rely on an expiry date if the medicine has been repackaged or hasn't been stored as recommended by the manufacturer.

-No, it is best not to use a medicine that has expired.
+No, it's best not to use a medicine that has expired.
 The shelf life or expiry date of a medicine is the length of time testing has shown it stays effective and safe when properly stored.

 - Heat, air, light and moisture can affect the safety of a medicine and how well it works.

-- The use of a medicine past its expiry date may result in a lower dose of the active ingredient than that stated on the label (particularly relevant to antibiotics).
+- The use of a medicine past its expiry date may result in a lower dose of the active ingredient than that stated on the label (this is particularly relevant to antibiotics).

 - It may also lead to an increased risk of contamination (for medicines containing preservatives, such as eye drops or creams).